NUWCDIVNPT/stig-manager/docs/reference/index.rst

             * - Full
               - Can review any Asset/STIG in the Collection.
             * - Manage
               - Everything in the "Full" level.
-CCan Add/Remove/Modify Assets, STIGs, and Users with the exception of User "Owner" grants.
+Can Add/Remove/Modify Assets, STIGs, and Users with the exception of User "Owner" grants.
 Optionally responsible for "Accepting" and "Rejecting" reviews from evaluators.
             * - Owner
               - Everything in the "Manage" level.
 Can Delete the Collection and Add/Remove/Modify Owner Grants.
 Responsible for "Accepting"  and "Rejecting" reviews from evaluators.